MacLaurinGroup/mg-docs/README.md

 ```

 ## Configuration
-There is a `config.json` file in `src` folder which has parameters you can set up to customize the end documentation page.
+There is a `config.json` file in root folder which has parameters you can set up to customize the end documentation page.

 The following params are necessary for the program to run.